preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

         ibmcloud ks worker replace --cluster <cluster name> --worker <worker IP>

-    Please note down the worker ID (attribute "id") for each worker.
+    Please note the worker ID (attribute "id") for each worker.

-6. After all the workers are replaced.
-You will need provide this to CFEE support so they can accurately update your cluster metadata in the management plane
+6. After all workers have been replaced.
+You will need to provide the worker IDs to CFEE support so they can accurately update your cluster metadata in the management plane.

-    When the worker nodes are finished provisioning, the pods running the Cloud Foundry components will use the new worker node.
+    When the worker nodes are finished provisioning, the pods running the Cloud Foundry components will use the new worker nodes.

         ibmcloud ks cluster config <cluster name>
         kubectl -n cf get pods